DagimDev/TutorialsHub/cssNotes/what-is-flex-box.md

 align-content — alignment of lines along the cross axis (works when there are multiple lines due to wrapping).

 gap — row and column gaps between items.

+5. Key Item Properties

+order — numeric value to change the visual order of items (default 0).

+flex-grow — how much the item will grow relative to others when extra space exists.

+flex-shrink — how much the item will shrink relative to others when space is lacking.

+flex-basis — initial main size of the item (before growing/shrinking).

+flex — shorthand: flex: [grow] [shrink] [basis] (e.g., flex: 1 1 0% or flex: 1).

+align-self — override container's align-items for a single item.